JohnCartoonist/Juanchos-6502/README.md

 The mission of this emulator is to reproduce the 6502 microprocessor's instructions in 6502 assembly.
 This emulator provides the following:

 - Cycle-based emulation of all official 6502 instructions.
-- Cycle-based emulation of all illegal 6502 opcodes.
+- Cycle-based emulation of all illegal 6502 opcodes (expect for JAM).
 - Emulation of all documented addressing modes.
 - Emulation of arithmetic operations.
 - Emulation of 16-bit additions.